 I hope it's been helpful to you.
-I hope that you, you know, enjoyed it.
+I hope that you enjoyed it.
 I urge you to take some of the other courses here.
-Today, there's over 30 short videos on the key issues that you're welcome to look at.
-This is Rob Lambert and I do look forward to getting to know a number of you and I do look forward to helping you protect yourselves.
+Today, there are over 30 short videos on the key issues that you're welcome to look at.
+This is Rob Lambert and I do look forward to getting to know a number of you, and I do look forward to helping you protect yourselves.

 Want to learn more about asset protection planning?

-Sign up here to take our free asset protection training course.
-Learn at your own pace and get in depth training on how to setup your own asset protection plan.
+Sign up here to take our free asset protection training.
+Learn at your own pace and get in-depth training on how to setup your own asset protection plan.